 Advance your Italian proficiency each day — through chats with teachers and classmates, and dinnertime conversations with your host family — and gain important international experience that can help get you into your first-choice college.
 If you’re ready, Italy awaits.

-Your experience in Italy will begin with a warm welcome from staff and an orientation in the beautiful city of Milan.
+Your experience in Italy will begin with a warm welcome from staff and an orientation in the beautiful city of Bologna.
 Your orientation will strike a nice balance between language learning and exploring.
-For a majority of the days, you will have language classes in the morning, and the afternoon will be spent in orientation sessions and sightseeing.
-You’ll explore the Sforzesco Castle, visit Sempione Park, and gaze in awe at the beautiful Duomo.
+Participate in a two hour Italian Language intensive class every morning, the take a guided tough of the Bologna and its famous sites- like the Ferrari Museum, take a gelato workshop, and learn about Italian culture.

 Classes will be run by native Italian teachers who are certified to teach Italian as a foreign language.
-The courses are designed to help prepare you for what will be an immersive experience for the duration of your program.
-Small class sizes and plenty of individualized instruction will ensure you receive the most out of your time in Milan.
+The courses are designed to help prepare you for a fully immersive experience for the duration of your program.
+Small class sizes and plenty of individualized instruction will ensure you receive the most out of your orientation language instruction.

 Daily LifeClick to Open